Welcome to my professional Web page |

 As the Associate head for

-credit transfers.
+for course credit transfers.

-As the chair of the Undergraduate Studies Committee, formerly the Curriculum
+As the chair of the Undergraduate Studies Committee, formerly the

-Committee, (2011- present) I work with other members of the Committee on making
+Curriculum Committee, (2011- 2021), I worked with other members of the

-necessary curriculum and course changes.
-Then I present those changes to COCAP
+Committee on making necessary curriculum and course changes.
+Then I presented

-for approval before being forwarded to the University Senate.
-Our undergraduate
+those changes to COCAP for approval before being forwarded to the University

-programs underwent an external review in 2015, which led to an overhaul of all honours and major programs:
+led to an overhaul of all honours and major programs:

 · I